Guide to Monthly Maintenance Fees

 For Checking Accounts

+While that may not seem like a lot of money when viewed as a one-time charge, it adds up to $65.64 to $167.40 per year.
 Add in other deductions, like for using an out-of-network ATM or triggering overdraft or NSF fees, and these surcharges can start to chip away at your hard-earned money.

 Fortunately, there is often some wiggle room when it comes to maintenance fees.
-Here are some simple ways you may be able to minimize, or even completely avoid this type of account fee.
+Here are some simple ways you may be able to minimize or even completely avoid this type of account fee.

-2. Maintaining a Minimum Balance
+Maintain a Minimum Balance

+Many institutions will waive the monthly account fee if you keep a certain amount of money in your account, known as a minimum balance.
 That means If your average monthly balance dips below this amount, the maintenance fee would be triggered for that month and deducted from your account.
+If your average monthly balance is above this threshold, the bank would waive the fee for that month.

 In some cases, linking your accounts (such as a checking and a savings account) can help you meet the balance requirement to avoid the monthly maintenance fee.